12th Economics Chapter 9 Solutions (Money Market and Capital Market in India) Maharashtra Board – Free Solution

 1) Short-term requirements of borrowers:

-Money market provides reasonable access for meeting the short-term financial needs of the borrowers at realistic prices.
+The money market provides reasonable access for meeting the short-term financial needs of the borrowers at realistic prices.

 2) Liquidity Management:

-Money market is a dynamic market.
+The money market is a dynamic market.
 It facilitates better management of liquidity and money in the economy by the monetary authorities.
 This, in turn, leads to economic stability and the development of the country.

 3) Portfolio Management:

-Money market deals with different types of financial instruments that are designed to suit the risk and return preferences of the investors.
+The money market deals with different types of financial instruments that are designed to suit the risk and return preferences of the investors.
 This enables the investors to hold a portfolio of different financial assets which in turn, helps in minimizing risk and maximizing returns.

 4) Equilibrating mechanism: